Building A New House

 Because we have found this forum so useful during our building design & 'admin' stages we thought we would contribute back to the homeone community with our own building thread.
 Hopefully some of you now and in the future may find some of our experiences useful to your own building projects.
 This is just our second build, and my wife and I are in our early 40's with two kids in early secondary school.

-We have recently relocated to a large regional town in Victoria and are building with a smaller 'local' builder - Bryan & Petersen.
-We built several years ago with a larger volume builder and a couple of our neighbours who were building with Bryan & Petersen at the same time (they have offices in two regional towns) seemed to have far fewer issues than ourselves....so I always said to my wife if we ever built again it would hopefully be with them.
+We have chosen to build with a smaller 'local' builder - Bryan & Petersen.
+We built several years ago with a larger volume builder and a couple of our neighbours who were building with Bryan & Petersen (from their Warrnambool operation) at the same time seemed to have far fewer issues than ourselves....so I always said to my wife if we ever built again it would hopefully be with them.
+Now that we have relocated from the coast to Ballarat, we are building with their Ballarat team, and to my knowledge they operate fairly independently.

 We purchased the block of land in a new estate in late January 2018.
 The lot is just over 700 m² in size, is a corner block and its 'rear' faces north roughly.
 Our plan was to always find a corner block so would could have double driveways/crossovers with a rear shed in addition to the attached 2 car garage.
 We also were keen on a better orientation than our last build which had the street frontage facing north, and in winter our main front bedroom was always so much warmer than the rest of the house!